Phase 1 : Brainstorm + Meet-n-Greet: $200

 Our 3 unique ways are below.
 Have a look but don't worry if you don't know exactly which one is right for you right now.
 We go over them during our initial brainstorming meeting.

 *Simple and/or small rooms start at $1500.

-More complex rooms such as a kitchen or bath, or a large attic/basement, or multi-rooms due to open floor plans range from $2800-$6800+.
+More complex rooms such as a kitchen or bath, a large attic/basement, or multi-rooms due to open floor plans range from $2800-$6800+.

 Models and blueprints take a lot more time to create so cost more.

 Pros: Fast to create.
 Great at showing colors and textures.

 The moodboard is used most often and usually combined with a sketch or 2.